EnvisionDoc/iam/ldap/synchronizing_ldap.md

-# Synchronizing LDAP users manually
+# Synchronizing LDAP Users Manually

 You can manually synchronize user account data from the LDAP server when the LDAP server is updated.
 For example, when users or directories have been changed.

-## Target audience
+## Target Audience
    OU Administrator

 ## Procedure